buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/PropertyEnumerations/PEnum_StrataAssemblyPurpose.md

 # PEnum_StrataAssemblyPurpose

-enumeration describing the purpose of a geotechnical assembly
+enumeration describing the purpose of a geotechnical assembly<!-- end of definition -->

 ## Items